Discord4J/Discord4J/README.md

 ## Projects using Discord4J
 * Official Discord4J Addons: A collection of official addons and modules for Discord4J (https://github.com/Discord4J-Addons)
+* D4J/JDA Player by @DV8FromTheWorld: A full-featured audio player for Discord4J and JDA (https://github.com/DV8FromTheWorld/JDA-Player)
+* Discordinator by @alpha;helix: A modularized command API (https://github.com/alphahelix00/Discordinator)
 * Instructability by @Kaioru: A simple command API (https://github.com/Kaioru/Instructability)
-* Discordinator.java by @alpha;helix: A modularized command API (https://github.com/alphahelix00/Discordinator.java)

 ## Deprecation policy
 Due to the nature of the discord api, any deprecations found in the api should not be expected to last past the current version.
 Meaning that if a method is deprecated on version 2.1.0, do not assume the method will be available in version 2.2.0.